 - International Domestic Abuse Help (global list)

-Obviously for children, the situation is even worse.
-Children at risk can call Childline for help, on the freephone number.
-You can also chat online 1-to-1 with a counsellor, and live message online.
-There is also information if you need to call at night, call from another country or need to speak in a different language.
+Children at risk can call Childline (freephone).
+Or chat online with a counsellor.
+The site has info if you need to call at night, from a different country or speak a different language.

 Help Animals of Domestic Abuse

-There are charities to help.
-They mostly can foster pets if you have left a domestic abuse situation.
-Pets stay at an undisclosed address (usually in a different area) until you sort yourself out.
-You don’t see the pets, but are kept updated on their well-being:
+Get paperwork in order, so you can legally take pets with you.
+If not possible, call the police and RSPCA.
+These charities can help, some foster pets at an undisclosed address (usually in a different area) until you sort yourself out.
+You don’t see them, but are kept updated on their well-being:

 - Dog’s Trust Freedom Project